Aadigha-git/CrescentHarborDirectFiler/threat-model.md

 - Full manifest payloads are assembled in process memory before submission.
 - HMAC canonical strings and signatures are computed in process memory.
-- Manifest and ack traffic travels over HTTP to the mock service in this environment; production must enforce TLS/mTLS.

 ## HMAC Secret Handling